seonokkim/AdaptCoder/README.md

 We extend our thanks to the authors of these projects for their high-quality, open-source contributions, which were invaluable in our development.

-#### Work in Progress 🚧
-This project is currently under active development.
-New features, enhancements, and fixes are being added frequently, but it may still contain incomplete functionality or areas under construction.